 no ground was gained or lost, but the campaign left over 100,000 men dead.

 See other recent additions on theWPClipart facebook page

 View the thumbnail pages of images from the "index" page in each folder.
 There are 48 top-level folders,

 and they contain thumbnail images and usually several subfolders.

-Image search is inter-site, and as such is safe and fast.
-I have written and implimented an algorithm that
+The image search atop each page is inter-site, and as such is safe and fast.
+I have written an algorithm that outputs thumbnail

 WPClipart is a fast, clean and safe site for children and others to find good-quality, printable images